 Tibetan Festivals are the most interesting events for people to study Tibetan daily life.
 Tibetan festivals are either religious or folk traditions, and usually include rituals, farming events, commemorations, celebrations, or just entertainment.
 Origins of Tibetan festivals are strongly rooted in the religious beliefs of Tibetans, as well as their way of life.

 Losar Festival- Tibetan New Year

 During Losar festival, the house’s door are painted with religious symbols for tributes offered to a family shrine and a Gala dinner is carefully prepared.
 At night, torches are lit and people run and yell to banish evils away from their home.
 Before the sunrise of the New Year’s Day, housewives get the first bucket of water in the New Year and prepare breakfast.
 After sunrise, people dress up, open their doors to receive the blessing of “Tashi Delek.”
 Means “Happy New Yea”.
 Then, Tibetan go to monasteries to pray for a whole new year.

 When this day comes, a sorcerer’s dance is performed in monasteries and a thorough house-cleaning is done in each house to banish misfortune, and also to prepare receiving the god’s blessing.
 At night, torches are lit and shouting is heard everywhere in a prayer for a new year without misfortune.
-This festival is usually follow Losar festival.
+This festival is usually to follow Losar festival.

 It has its origin in a prayer meeting organized at Jokhang Temple by Tsong Khapa whom was the founder of Gelukpa Sect of Tibetan Buddhism in 1409.
 ‘Monlam’ means ‘Prayer’.
 At monasteries a great Buddhist ceremony is held, one of the process is to have ‘Cham’ (Buddhist dances)

 The date of the Great Prayer Festival (Mon-lam) varies annually.